babyfish-ct/jimmer/doc/docs/_shared/dynamic-core.md

-Here is the English translation, preserving indentation of code blocks:

 Dynamic object may lack any property, or in other words, dynamic object are not required to have all properties set.

 :::caution